Veltrie/Nihonium/README.md

 # Nihonium
-My CV Website for our school task, and the future.
+My CV Website for our school task, and most likely the future.